 We are the sponsor of several credit card securitizations facilitated through an SPE trust.
 This bankruptcy-remote SPE or VIE was established to purchase credit card receivables from the sponsor and to issue and sell asset-backed securities created by it to independent third-parties.
 The SPE was financed primarily through the sale of these asset-backed securities.
 These transactions were originally structured as a form of liquidity and to afford favorable capital treatment.
-At March 31, 2010, Series 2005-1, 2006-1, 2007-1, and 2008-3 issued by the SPE were outstanding.
+At June 30, 2010, Series 2005-1, 2006-1, 2007-1, and 2008-3 issued by the SPE were outstanding.
+Series 2005-1 is scheduled to payoff in August 2010.

 Our continuing involvement in these securitization transactions consists primarily of holding certain retained interests and acting as the primary servicer.
 For each securitization series, our retained interests held are in the form of a pro-rata undivided interest, or sellers' interest, in the transferred receivables, subordinated tranches of asset-backed securities, interest-only strips, discount receivables, and subordinated interests in accrued interest and fees in securitized receivables.
 We consolidated the SPE as of January 1, 2010 as we are deemed the primary beneficiary of the entity based upon our level of continuing involvement.
 Our role as primary servicer gives us the power to direct the activities of the SPE that most significantly affect its economic performance and our holding of retained interests gives us the obligation to absorb or receive expected losses or residual returns that are significant to the SPE.
 Accordingly, all retained interests held in the credit card SPE are eliminated in consolidation.
+The underlying assets of the consolidated SPE are restricted only for payment of the beneficial interest issued by the SPE.
 We are not required to nor have we provided additional financial support to the SPE.
 Additionally, creditors of the SPE have no direct recourse to PNC.